Hindustani-speaking world: Suriname

-In Suriname, a dialect of Caribbean Hindustani called Sarnámi Hindustáni is spoken by the Indo-Surinamese community, which traces its roots to Indian indentured laborers.
+In Suriname, a dialect of Caribbean Hindustani called Sarnami Hindustani is spoken by the Indo-Surinamese community, which traces its roots to Indian indentured laborers.
 The language is used in cultural practices and is an important part of the community's identity.
 Compared to other dialcets of Caribbean Hindustani, Sarnami is still widely spoken in Suriname and its diaspora.

 Guyana

 In Guyana, a dialect of Caribbean Hindustani called Guyanese Hindustani or as it is locally called Aili Gaili, is spoken by some members of the Indo-Guyanese community, mostly by the older generation.

 Oceania

 Fiji

 "Tsunami Hazard Zone" sign in Suva, Fiji.

 In Fiji, a dialect of Hindustani called Fiji Hindi is spoken by Indo-Fijians.
 This was a result of Indian indentured labourers who mainly spoke dialects from the Hindi Belt.
 It is considered as an Official language in Fiji.

 Australia

 In Australia, the Hindustani-speaking population has been growing due to immigration from the Indian subcontinent and Fiji.
 Hindi is spoken by a considerable number of people, particularly within the Indian community.